microsoft/regorus/README.md

 Regorus passes the [OPA v0.60.0 test-suite](https://www.openpolicyagent.org/docs/latest/ir/#test-suite) barring a few builtins.
 See [OPA Conformance](#opa-conformance) below.

+## Bindings

+Regorus can be used from a variety of languages:

+- Javascript (nodejs): Via npm package `regorus-wasm`.
+This package is Regorus compiled into WASM.

 ## Getting Started

 [examples/regorus](https://github.com/microsoft/regorus/blob/main/examples/regorus.rs) is an example program that